eurekaclinical/eurekaclinical-service-archetype/README.md

 ```
 mvn archetype:generate -DarchetypeGroupId=org.eurekaclinical -DarchetypeArtifactId=eurekaclinical-service-archetype -DarchetypeVersion=1.0-Alpha-3-SNAPSHOT
 ```
-2) When prompted, specify an initial version of your new project, such as 1.0-SNAPSHOT.
-3) Confirm the package name when prompted.
+Follow the conventions in the first example above, replacing `microservicename` or `MicroserviceName` with a name for your new service with corresponding capitalization.

-4) A folder with the new project should be created in the current directory, which in this example would be eurekaclinical-microservicename-service.
+2) A folder with the new project should be created in the current directory, which in this example would be eurekaclinical-microservicename-service.
 Type `cd eurekaclinical-projectname-service`.
-5) To generate an initial NOTICE file, type `mvn notice:generate`.
+3) To generate an initial NOTICE file, type `mvn notice:generate`.
 You will need to rerun this command whenever the project's dependencies change.
-6) Change the module-name property in the pom.xml to the name of the module you are trying to implement.
-Keep this consistent with the corresponding webapp project if you want them both to use the same application.properties.
-Also the service URL's and webapp URL's for the module are looked up based on this property in WebappProperties class.

 The resulting service project will be buildable using `mvn clean install` and runnable using `mvn tomcat7:run -Ptomcat`.
 After running, go to your web browser and navigate to `https://localhost:8443/project-name/api/protected/test`.
 You should see `Hello World`.